When you owe back taxes, it can be a confusing situation.

-The exception to this rule is the taxpayer who has assets that do not allow them to get an Offer, but still has no available monthly income to pay the IRS.
-These taxpayers can get into Currently Non Collectable status (also known as CNC), which is like a $0 payment plan.
+The exception to this rule is the taxpayer who has assets that do not allow them to get an Offer but still has no available monthly income to pay the IRS.
+These taxpayers can get into Currently Not Collectible status (also known as CNC), which is like a $0 payment plan.
 The IRS generally has 10 years to collect on a debt with a few exceptions.
 Stay in CNC long enough and the debts will fall off the IRS systems, and you will not owe.
 Balances placed into CNC over $10,000 come with a lien being filed against you as well, so be warned.
-The lien effects your credit and sticks to your property, but does not take your wages or bank account funds.
+The lien affects your credit and sticks to your property, but does not take your wages or bank account funds.

 If you have enough funds to pay it in full and do not have any investments that will make you a higher return than the IRS’ interest and penalty rates, then pay it off in full.